How Big Data is Transforming The Landscape of The Financial Industry

 The hustle and bustle of wall street buyers and sellers is nothing compared to what machine learning can do.
 Machine learning can look far beyond just analyzing the buying and selling prices to determine the best stock options for you or a company.
 It can take into account social and political trends and can even consider trending companies and buzzwords on social media to make very current decisions on said stock options.
 Furthermore, machine learning can make these decisions in real-time — something that is impossible for a human.
 Humans will, however, have to step in to compile and evaluate this data.
 In this way, big data is creating less of a role for a typical investor, but more of a data analyst position.

 In any instance where massive data needs to be collected and recollected with precise accuracy, big data analytics can prove to be extremely useful and applicable — and taxation is one of these instances.
 Taxes are done every year, whether for business or personal reasons, and there is a large volume of financial data from past years to the present.
 Software today can easily access the data from previous years as well as the current year’s filings, eliminating human error from filing your taxes.
+Take advantage of international tax advisory services and ability to provide an extensive range of services to help multinational organizations meet their inbound and outbound tax, help U.S. businesses open foreign operations, and assist foreign businesses.

 Although it will eliminate human error, big data won’t remove humans from the tax process altogether.
 Tax experts at Villanova University shed some light on the new role a tax professional will play in the upcoming years of big data analytics and taxes, stating that, “experienced accountants who have earned a Master of Taxation are likewise needed to shepherd the data that is collected, managed, and organized, to ensure that the analytic potential of modern technology is leveraged responsibly and accurately.”